Neoton Família: Band history

 The band was founded in 1965 by László Pásztor and Lajos Galácz, studying economics in Budapest, in order to enter the school's annual Santa Claus music contest.
-Out of the two bands entering, Neoton, named after their Czechoslovakian-made guitar, finished second.
+Out of the two bands entering, Neoton, named after their Czechoslovak-made guitar, finished second.
 Three years passed until their first major success, winning the country-wide Who Knows What? talent show in 1968 with the song Nekem eddig Bach volt a mindenem.
 The same year marked the release of their first hit song Kell, hogy várj.
 In 1971 they released their first album, Bolond város, featuring Balázs Ferenc, future keyboardist of the band Taurus and Korál, Lajos Som, future bass guitarist of bands Taurus and Piramis, and Ferenc Debreceni, future drummer of the band Omega.
 While sales did not go well, it helped them to arrange a tour in Africa.
 After arriving home, multiple members quit, and the fate of Neoton became uncertain.

 From 1973 to 77 they cooperated with girl band Kócbabák (Shaggy Dolls), a trio of three female singers, who first appeared at 1972's Who Knows What?.
 After a joint album Menedékház (1976, Shelter) they drew the attention of the head of the Hungarian Record Company Pepita, Péter Erdős, who dreamed of achieving international fame with a Hungarian group.
 The two groups were united, with a renewed style and under a new name, Neoton Família.
 In 1977 they released an album titled Csak a zene (Only the music) and toured in socialist countries.

 1979 proved to be a turning point for Neoton Família, as they got the chance to accompany the Hungarian entrants at the Midem festival in Cannes, and could also play a few tracks of their own - gaining the interest of some foreign music industry officials.
 They released the album Napraforgó, which finally secured their fame, and later an English version Sunflower.
 It was released in thirteen countries and became a hit in Japan, Denmark and the Philippines.
 Their single "Santa Maria" was number one in Hungary, number eight in Spain and number nine in Japan and the second single "Lord of the mountain" was number eleven in Spain and number three in Argentine.

 Neoton Família released the single "Don Quijote", which became their biggest hit: number one in Hungary and Japan, TOP5 in Spain, Brazil and Philippines and TOP40 in Denmark and Germany.
 Their new album Marathon was a bestseller in Hungary and was released in nine countries including Germany, Spain, Denmark, Brazil, Japan and the Philippines.
 The song "Marathon", which was written for the Moscow Olympiad '80 became their most recognizable composition.
 In spring 1980 the band also released the soundtrack to the Canadian movie Yesterday, including the song "Smile again", in which the lead-vocal was sung by Éva Csepregi.